 For me, instantly come to mind Hans Christian Andersen fairy tales.
 I imagine a small attic room in a Danish countryside house, with a fireplace and a small Christmas tree.
 Beautifully wrapped presents everywhere, under the Christmas tree, inside the red stockings, and hanging from a headboard of the bed.
 The children are playing near the fire.
 A silver teapot full of aromatic tea is sitting on a table and a sweet fruit pudding is waiting to be cut onto a crystal plate.
-Holiday spirit is in the air and every one is happy and joyful.
+The holiday spirit is in the air and everyone is happy and joyful.
 Heavy snow is coming down and covering every roof, but melting very quickly around the chimneys.
-The house smells like nutmeg and cinnamon - just like in "The Snow Queen", one of my favorite childhood stories.
+The house smells like nutmeg and cinnamon – just like in “The Snow Queen”, one of my favorite childhood stories.

 Christmas is a very extraordinary time, a time of hopes and dreams.
 I feel very wonderful around Christmas, I hope you feel the same.

 - 5 Tbsp. unsweetened cocoa powder (Dutch-process or natural)

 - 2 1/2 cups nuts and dried fruits of your choice, coarsely chopped

 - 3/4 cup all-purpose flour

 - 1 cup chopped candied citrus (I used orange marmalade instead)